 ORION-4 (NCT03705234) is a phase-III trial of a cholesterol-lowering medication called inclisiran in patients with established cardiovascular disease who are 55 years or older.

-The main source of concomitant medication data collection in ORION-4 are patient-reported medication lists, collected at each study visit by the local research teams.
-This includes a screening visit approximately 8-12 weeks before randomisation, a randomisation visit, a first follow-up visit at approximately 3 months, and subsequent follow-up visits at approximately 6-monthly periods thereafter.
+The main source of concomitant medication data collection in ORION-4 are patient-reported medication lists, collected at each study visit on an eCRF by the local research teams.
+This includes a screening visit approximately 8-12 weeks before randomisation, a randomisation visit, a first follow-up visit at approximately 3 months, and subsequent follow-up visits at approximately 6-monthly periods thereafter (although follow-up visits can happen at any time after randomisation).

-Linkage data has been requested for the Dispensing dataset, and will be sought for the Prescribing dataset once this is available.
+A linkage requested is currently (November 2021) being for the Dispensing dataset, and will be sought for the GP dataset if this becomes available.

 Overview of data sources

+Routinely collected data sources

-The Prescribing dataset
+The GP dataset

-The Prescribing dataset is provided as a subproduct of the General Practice Extraction Service (GPES).2 GPES is a system operated by NHS Digital that regularly extracts data from GP practices in England for several purposes, namely reimbursement.
+The GP dataset is provided as a sub-product of the General Practice Extraction Service (GPES).2 GPES is a system operated by NHS Digital that regularly extracts data from GP practices in England for several purposes, namely reimbursement.

 Rather than a complete extraction of all the information contained in primary care, GPES performs data extracts relating to specific clusters of interest, such as specific conditions, medications, and clinical care pathways.
 The GPES export comprises about 450 different clusters, which are built of approximately 50,000 individual SNOMED codes used in the extraction process.3 This dataset has no specified lookback period.
 Given the novelty of dataset this, its features and structure will be described as part of this project.